localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 # NCPTT 2016 Media Grant Application

 We are writing a grant application and a guide to writing grant applications at the same time!
-Check out [our blog post for why we are doing this]({{ site.url }}/blog/ncptt-media-grant-application/), read on to see the grant application in progress, then share your comments with [Eli Pousson](http://twitter.com/elipousson).
+Check out [our blog post for why we are doing this]({{ site.url }}/blog/ncptt-media-grant-application/), review our instructions for how to apply for a grant, take a look at the requirements for the NCPTT 2016 Media Grant, or read our grant application in progress.

+Please share your comments on our grant application tutorial or the draft grant application with [Eli Pousson](http://twitter.com/elipousson).
 You can also creating issues in this repo or fork this repo to contribute edits directly.
+This grant is due on **Tuesday, November 3, 2015**.

 ## How do you apply for a grant?